nodejs/node/doc/api/webcrypto.md

 material provided by `baseKey`, `subtle.deriveBits()` attempts to generate `length` bits.

-The Node.js implementation requires that `length`, when a number, is a multiple of `8`.

 When `length` is not provided or `null` the maximum number of bits for a given algorithm is generated.
 This is allowed for the `'ECDH'`, `'X25519'`, and `'X448'` algorithms, for other algorithms `length` is required to be a number.